the dis-curated berlin biennale will be as powerfully weird as you’d imagine

 "Part of telling the story about Telfar is telling the story about a lot of things that he isn't and doesn't do," says Radboy.
 And so he wanted to explore Telfar's "relationship to the expectations for a black designer, for a gay designer, expectations of gender or even being post-gender.
 He doesn't do any of that.
 Everything is kind of fed through this ambivalence.
 Part of that is an ambivalence towards luxury.
 He loves core materials, and raw construction methods."

-The installation will display years' worth of Telfar's experiments with T-shirts across 20 mannequins, made in collaboration with Penther Formes and all modelled after Telfar himself.
+The installation will display years' worth of Telfar's experiments with T-shirts across 20 mannequins, made in collaboration with Penther Formes and all modeled after Telfar himself and.
 "We had just made this anime video that had 45 Telfars in it, and I wanted to create that in physical space," says Radboy.
 The doppelgangers will sit on benches, lean against pillars, and hang out among the real-life visitors in the Akademie's atrium.
 To confuse matters, the staff at the institute, and all the fair's venues, will also wear uniforms designed by Telfar.

-Continuing the idea of multiplying Telfar, who has always been the very visible face of his own brand, a 17-foot billboard will hang in the space, displaying larger-than-life portraits of Telfar's family (digitally altered to look eerily more like him), wearing Telfar's designs.
+Continuing the idea of multiplying Telfar, who has always been the very visible face of his own brand, a large billboard will hang in the space, displaying larger-than-life portraits of Telfar's family (digitally altered to look eerily more like him), wearing Telfar's designs.

 What do Telfar's family members think about appearing in one of Europe's most progressive art events?
 "I think everybody comes from a different place," Radboy says, cautiously.
 "They're Liberian, and some of them are quite conservative, and I think they struggled to accept Telfar but they're more and more impressed with what he's doing.
 And he has a whole gaggle of aunties who are just in love with him."